What Food Cannot Be Taken On A Plane [A Complete List]

 Unpasteurized Dairy

-It’s always important to be careful and ensure your food is safe.
+It’s always important to be careful and ensure your Food is safe.
 That especially goes for dairy products- unpasteurized milk can contain dangerous bacteria such as salmonella and listeria.
-In addition, raw milk does not allow on planes because of the potential risk of foodborne illness.
+In addition, airlines do not allow raw milk on planes because of the potential risk of foodborne illness.
+The airline prohibits passengers from possessing certain food items when travelling on a plane.

 That doesn’t mean that all foods are off limits when travelling with dairy allergies or sensitivities, though – carry along items like fruits, vegetables, nuts, and seeds that are usually safe to eat while flying.
-However, remember that some things (like cheese) should still avoid if you have an allergy or sensitivity towards them.
+However, remember that if you have an allergy or sensitivity towards them, you should still avoid some things (like cheese).

 Creamy Cheeses

 Regarding packing food for a flight, there are some restrictions that passengers must be aware of.
-One type of food that is not allowed on a plane is creamy cheese.
+One type of Food that is not permitted on a plane is creamy cheese.
 This includes soft cheeses like brie, camembert, and feta, as well as any spreads or dips made from these types of cheese.

 Liquid Chocolate